nexconnectio/pynnex/docs/examples.md

     Note over M: Program ends
 ```

-This example is a good starting point for learning how PynneX can be used in a functional programming style, especially for developers who prefer non-class-based approaches.
+This example is a good starting point for learning how Pynnex can be used in a functional programming style, especially for developers who prefer non-class-based approaches.

 ---